zack2016/smarthome/doc/developer/source/development_plugin/webinterface_automatic_update.rst

    {% set update_interval = 0 %}

 Change it to the desired update interval in milli-seconds.
-Make sure, that the interval is not too short.
-It should be longer than the time needed to execute the Python method **get_data_html()**.
+Make sure, that the interval is longer than the time needed to execute the Python method **get_data_html()**.
 If the method only returns data that has been updated/collected by other Python threads, you can go down to about 1000 msec.
 If the Python method **get_data_html()** needs to collect the data when beeing called, you probably should set the update interval not below 5000 msec.

 .. note::

     Make sure, that the interval is not too short.
-It should be longer than the time needed to execute the Python method **get_data_html()**.
+It HAS TO BE be longer than the time needed to execute the Python method **get_data_html()**.